MadsBCMN/MLOps-Project/reports/README.md

 > *experiments.*
 > Answer:

 --- From the cookiecutter template, we filled  The "src" folder contains the main source code, including data handling, model implementation, visualization, an training and prediction script.
-We used the folders "data," "models," and "output" to store the data and output from the source code.
+We used the folders "data" and "output" to store the data and output from the source code.
 We utilized the "config" folder for managing configurations with Hydra, making hyperparameter tuning and configuration adjustments.
 The "tests" folder includes unit tests of the data and model components.
-We did not fill out the notebooks folder, and we created three new folders wandb, dockerfiles and app. wandb contains log files for runs of weights and bias, dockerfiles contains all our docker files in one place, and app contains our main.py script for our application. ---
+We did not fill out the notebooks folder, and we created three new folders wandb, dockerfiles and app. wandb contains log files for runs of weights and bias, dockerfiles contains all our docker files in one place, and app contains our main.py script for our application.
+DVC is used to manage the following folders: "models" for trained model, "profiler" profiling logs from pytorch profiler, "data/raw" with the raw images and "data/processed" contains the processed data. ---

 ### Question 6